 - “The only place this drink transports you to is the bottom of a ditch”

-Not to mention that Ben Roethlisberger is apparently an avid drinker of the stuff (and fuck that guy), or that a Bud Light Lime bottle was once weaponized by bad Phillies fan.
+Not to mention that Ben Roethlisberger is apparently an avid drinker of the stuff (and fuck that guy), or that a Bud Light Lime bottle was once weaponized by a bad Phillies fan.

 I know an uphill battle when I see one.
 Deadspin, like most people, do not respect the Bud Light Lime lifestyle.
 This is probably because, as beers go, Bud Light Lime is not, strictly speaking, good.
 The lime essence tastes canned and artificial, and the flavor washes over and past your palate rather quickly.
 The new bottle has shades of the ignominious Vortex Bottle.
 That doesn’t mean it’s not worth drinking.
 Bud Light Lime is the least serious beer-esque beverage you can purchase.
 It allows you to shed any pretensions that drinking in the sunshine is anything loftier than exactly what it is.
 You can’t be sad while canoodling with a BLL, it’s impossible.